caring single dad with child who is ill on a contact weekend, touching her forehead for fever while on the phone

 In the event that there is a Court Order, there is an expectation that the Court Order should be complied with unless there are very good reasons why not.

-Failure to comply with a Court Order could lead to an application for enforcement (see later article) and it will then be incumbent upon the parent who failed to make the child available to justify by way of defence that there was good reason.
+Failure to comply with a Court Order could lead to an application for enforcement (discussed in a separate article) and it will then be for the parent who failed to make the child available to justify that there was good reason.

 What should you do if you don’t have a Court order?

-In circumstances where arrangements have been put into place by agreement, there is not the same imperative as with a Court Order, however, many of the issues (which I set out below) arise in either circumstance.
+In circumstances where arrangements have been put into place by agreement, there is not the same imperative as with a Court Order, however, many of the issues arise in either situation.

 What should you do if your child is ill on a contact weekend?

-In the first instance, there is no reason why they should not attend for contact with the other parent, unless they are too ill to leave home (which is dealt with below).
+In the first instance, there is no reason why they should not attend for contact with the other parent, unless they are too ill to leave home.

 Ultimately, it is part of the parenting experience to have to deal with and manage a child who has a cold, sniffles and is feeling under the weather.